Code-Institute-Submissions/Leliarkelly-CoachingPsychology/README.md

 Ali is passionate about her business and services she can offer.
 She wants to expand her business and believes that she needs to improve her online presence to attract more business for her and her pool of associates.

 Areas of concerns were identified with the current website that needs to be addressed:
--	The website design is poor and not very attractive or particularly appealing to new users.
+-	The website design was poor and not very attractive or particularly appealing to new users.
 It does not show Ali’s company in a particularly good light
 -	The site is not optimised for use on different size of devices.
 -	The worry is that many visitor might not stay on the site once they arrived at it.
 The main agreed goal was to build a better, clearer and more attractive looking website which better sells the services that Alison's company has to offer.